 The entrance edges appear weathered and may have spider webs across the opening.
 No fresh sawdust accumulates below these holes, and any old frass has been washed away by rain.

 When you insert a probing wire into abandoned holes, it moves freely through the gallery without encountering live insects.
 These old tunnels often collect debris or become home to other small insects.
+Learn more in our pest library.

 Active holes require immediate treatment while abandoned ones need sealing to prevent reuse next season.
 However, both types indicate that your property has conditions attractive to carpenter bees, so comprehensive prevention becomes important.
+For more information, read our guide on Carpenter Bees vs Bumblebees: Key Differences Explained.

 The challenge is that holes can switch from abandoned to active when new bees discover and reoccupy old gallery systems.
 This is why checking all visible holes annually helps catch problems early.